oroinc/documentation/user_guide_marketing_tools/tracking/index.rst

 Tracking code generated in the Tracking Website shall be added before the </body> tag on every page of the website you would like to monitor.

 .. image:: /img/marketing/how_to_tracking_code.png
-   :alt: Use the tracking code
+   :alt: The generated tracking code for a website

 The code defines some of `piwik <http://piwik.org>`_-specific settings that should not be changed.